redblackrose-team/redblackrose-team.github.io/README.md

 3. Open `index.html` in your web browser.

 ## CI/CD Pipeline
 This project uses a simple CI/CD pipeline implemented with GitHub Actions.
-The pipeline is defined in `.github/workflows/ci.yml` and it runs on every push and pull request to the main branch.
+The pipeline is defined in `.github/workflows/ci.yml` and can be triggered manually from the Actions tab in the GitHub repository.

 The pipeline simulates the following checks:
 - HTML validation